New York Restraining Order Lawyer

 • assault in the second or third degree or an attempted assault

-Who is eligible to petition for an order of protection in Family Court?
+Who is Eligible to Petition for an Order of Protection in Family Court?

-The petitioner and respondent must:
+The petitioner and respondent must be:

-• Have a child in common
+• Persons who share a child in common

-• Be parent and child
+• Parent and child

-• Be related by blood or marriage
+• Members of the same family or household related by blood or marriage

 Generally, there are two varieties or types of Orders of Protection.